Marcel Moura, Department of Physics, University of Oslo,

 A short description of my project: Currently, I am doing research on numerical simulation of water diversion by polymer gels for enhancing oil recovery.
 Important parameters in the simulation study and challenges involved were discussed.
 Guidelines for selecting the best reservoir candidate and conditions of gel application were suggested.
 I will also be involved in wettability alteration studies with the goal of determination and understanding the role of wettability in flow through porous media.

-Rasoul Khaledialidust, Department of Geoscience and Petroleum, NTNU
+Rasoul Khaledialidusti, Department of Geoscience and Petroleum, NTNU

 Hamid Hosseinzade Khanamiri, Department of Geoscience and Petroleum, NTNU